What Is a Quotation in Business? When to Send & What to Include

 Before acceptance, businesses can adjust quotes if costs change, but they should clearly communicate updates to the customer.

-How to use a quote
+How to use quotation in business

-Businesses use quotes to:
+Businesses use a quotation to:

 For example, a graphic designer might send a quote for logo design services.
 Once the client approves it, the designer begins work based on the agreed terms.